 For the present: Use this downtime to learn or brush up on your chosen language on any of a number of excellent free websites.

 Think more widely than the spoken language.
 Have you ever considered learning sign language as a retirement hobby?
 Being able to communicate with those with a hearing impairment is an amazing gift.

 You no longer have to go to a classroom to learn.
 Take an online course, or join a group to learn with others.
 You’ll find links on your country’s sign language website.

 In the medium term: If you’re already confident in a language, even at an elementary level, why not offer to lead local online groups in basic conversation?

 I offered to have basic Spanish conversation via Skype with my youngest nephew who studies it at school.
 I was anxious, but found it more fun than you can imagine.
-And at the same time you’re strengthening family bonds in a situation where — whether we’re talking about Coronavirus or retirement, or both — we can all feel isolated.
+And at the same time you’re strengthening family bonds without being in person with each other.

 Retirement ideas in the future: Can you really make money from learning or teaching a language?
 I have a retired friend who learned sign language online when her niece had a hearing-impaired baby.
 Twelve months later, she was employed part-time (her choice) as a sign language translator at Court.